etherlinkcom/docs/docs/network/architecture.md

 ## Sequencer

-Etherlink relies on a sequencer to process transactions in a fair order.
+Etherlink relies on a sequencer to process transactions.
 It receives transactions from nodes and packages them into _blueprints_, which are like blocks.
 In the context of Etherlink, the transactions in a blueprint are final, but they are not final for layer 1 until they are published on layer 1.